[Mr David Crausby in the Chair]

 Before I do that, I have to touch on the controversy that raged over the appointment of Paul Newby as the Pubs Code Adjudicator.
 I will not dwell on the whole catalogue of concerns, but it is well known that there are accusations of conflicts of interests arising from his past employment with the valuers and surveyors Fleurets, because it had extensive interests with the pub companies, and from his personal investment in it.
 I said in the debate last January that unless he divested himself of that particular investment, then in no way should he be the Pubs Code Adjudicator because he had an obvious and transparent conflict of interest.
 He has not done so.
 Given that confidence in his commitment and impartiality is crucial to earning the trust of pub tenants, that must be of huge concern.
 I will come back to this issue in a moment.

-He has had opportunities over the past 18 months to demonstrate his effectiveness; however, looking at his performance, it is possibly a slight understatement to say that the implementation and the progress made under his supervision fall short of the level needed to achieve the legislative objectives.
+He has had opportunities over the past 18 months to demonstrate his effectiveness; however, looking at his performance, we see that it is possibly a slight understatement to say that the implementation and the progress made under his supervision fall short of the level needed to achieve the legislative objectives.
 The first concern is the slowness of the adjudication process.
 Between July 2016 and March 2017, arbitration awards were made in only 15 of the 119 cases accepted for arbitration.
 In the cases specifically relating to the market rent only option, the figure was 12 out of 104.
 Later in the year, in August, the adjudicator published a market rent only verification exercise report, which demonstrates that of the total of 497 market rent only notices, only 11 were actually converted into agreed market rent only tenancies.
 Of the 130 arbitration cases listed on 31 July 2017, 79 had been delayed for more than three months, and 12 for more than six months.

 Now I will come back to the point that I was making earlier.
 The slowness of arbitration is not the only issue; impartiality is also a problem.
 The Chartered Institute of Arbitrators has upheld four of the 12 challenges made by pub tenants to the adjudicator’s decisions.
 That demonstrates the lack of confidence of tenants in the industry in the robustness and impartiality of the way in which he is exercising the code.
 To have a one-third failure rate in such a key, sensitive position is absolutely unacceptable.